 - Imitate desired speech to all of your children, whether a baby or toddler.
 Kids imitate the speech that they hear so it’s important to not use nonsense words, speak to them slowly and use correct grammar.

-In addition to these tips and tricks, start practicing with Speech Blub app to boost your child’s language development.
+In addition to these tips and tricks, start practicing with the Speech Blub app to boost your child’s language development.